BlendiBylygbashi-eng/Papilledema-Classification/README.md

 3. **Training Parameters**:
    - **Epochs**: The model is trained for 40 epochs.
 However, with the `LrAsk` callback, this can be adjusted during training.
    - **Verbosity**: Set to 1, showing a progress bar for each epoch.
-   - **Callbacks**: `ReduceLROnPlateau` is among the callbacks used, ensuring adaptive learning rate adjustments.
    - **Shuffling**: Data shuffling is turned off (`shuffle=False`), preserving the order of training samples across epochs.

 4. **Data Generators**: Both training (`train_gen`) and validation (`valid_gen`) data are passed using data generators, allowing for efficient data streaming and on-the-fly augmentations if implemented.

-By leveraging the capabilities of custom callbacks and adaptive learning rate adjustments, the training process is both flexible and robust, ensuring the model achieves its best possible performance on the dataset.